 Off the wind, where you want to maximize sail area forward, to keep the boat from heading up into the wind, the order to set sails in would generally be (douse them in the reverse order):

-I frequently sail off the wind with a fisherman or spinnaker set and a reefed mainsail or no mainsail.
+I often sail off the wind with a fisherman or spinnaker set and either no mainsail or a reefed mainsail.
 This reduces weather helm.

 The above method has worked well for me, on the vessels I've sailed on.
 I received an interesting note from Thomas Church, who has been sailing an Alden 'Nor'wester' schooner extensively for many years.
 Thomas describes sailing a schooner that balances much differently than what I am used to: